 - The 1st Supplemental Report, covering campaign financial activity from January 1st through June 30th of a nonelection year, must be filed no later than 11:59 p.m.
 Hawaiian standard time on July 31st. - The 2nd Supplemental Report, covering campaign financial activity from July 1st through December 31st of a nonelection year, must be filed no later than 11:59 p.m.
 Hawaiian standard time on January 31st.

-Supplemental Reports must be filed until a candidate files nomination papers to be on the election ballot, in which case, the candidate will have to file the election year disclosure reports mentioned above, or terminates registration with the Commission.
+Supplemental Reports must be filed until a candidate files nomination papers to be on the election ballot or terminates registration with the Commission.

 Election Year Reporting